GENERAL TERMS AND CONDITIONS OF BUSINESS AND BOOKING (GTC)

 Rail Ticket Return

 Once issued, rail tickets can no longer be rebooked or cancelled free of charge; fees set by the railway company will apply and will be deducted.
 For tickets purchased within the framework of the ÖBB-Business account, other rules set by ÖBB apply, which are laid down in the direct contract between the customer and ÖBB.
 When the ticket is sent, the liability for this document is transferred to the recipient.
 In case of loss of rail tickets, no replacement is possible on the part of the railway company.

 Credit balances of parking tickets purchased from the SUPPLIER cannot be refunded.

 The SUPPLIER offers a personal emergency service outside office hours (MON.- FRI.
 8 a.m. – 6 p.m., except public holidays) for same-day or next business day travel.
 Reservations of flight tickets, new bookings, rebookings, rental cars, hotel rooms can only be booked for travellers in emergencies in the GDS, not via other distribution channels (eg. online).
+In certain cases, including flight cancellations and delays, it may occur that only the airlines themselves can provide on-site assistance.
 New bookings within the scope of the emergency service shall only be made if the traveller has been set up as a regular customer with a profile at the SUPPLIER.
 Orders that can also be processed during office hours due to lack of urgency, as well as general information and other assistance, are not considered emergencies.
 The SUPPLIER reserves the right to charge the additional costs of these services in the event of unjustified use of the emergency service.